How to Think Better: Workshops on Great Strategic Thinking

 • Business war games and strategy simulations produce actionable surprises.
 If we know our businesses so well, why does that happen?
 And what do those actionable surprises look like?
 You’ll see, because you’ll experience them.

-Winning: A Hands-On, Live-Fire Introduction to Business War Games
+Winning: A Hands-On, Live-Simulated-Fire Introduction to Business War Games

 Ideal for strategists, decision-makers, and internal subject-matter experts.
 Winning immerses participants in an actual business war game.
 It teaches the technology of war-gaming and brings your competitive-strategy skills to a new level.